Wallyduke/egr111/sprint1/week02/index.md

   - Prompt: Develop a program that converts temperature from Fahrenheit to Celsius and vice versa.
 The user should be able to choose the conversion direction and enter the temperature value.
   - Using scanf() function for user input
     - ChatGPT prompt: Please provide a basic overview of using the scanf function in C.
-    - Operator
+    - Operators
     - Specific extension of int/int will be demonstrated.
+    - left to right Associativity will be demonstrated.
   - Code will be extended to use preprocessor #define
   - Specific extension of int/int will be demonstrated.